nyarurato/NurbsSharp/README.md

 1. Fork the repository
 2. Create a branch with a descriptive name
 3. Add tests for new behavior where appropriate
-4. Open a pull request against `main` (or the target branch used in this repo)
+4. Open a pull request against `master`

 ## License